 a. and b.
 Tribal Cultural Resources -Less Than Significant Impact.
-Per Assembly Bill 52 (AB-52, Gatto 2014), as of July 1, 2015 Public Resources Code Sections 21080.3.1 and 21080.3 require public agencies to consult with the Native American Heritage Commission (NAHC) and Native Page 99 of Mitigated Negative Declaration/Mitigation Monitoring Program Reso No.

-American tribes for the purpose of mitigating impacts to tribal cultural resources; that consultation process is described in part below:
+Per Assembly Bill 52 (AB-52, Gatto 2014), as of July 1, 2015 Public Resources Code Sections 21080.3.1 and 21080.3 require public agencies to consult with the Native American Heritage Commission (NAHC) and Native American tribes for the purpose of mitigating impacts to tribal cultural resources; that consultation process is described in part below: